 Kate’s employment practice is informed by her time spent as a workplace representative for a major public services union prior to joining the Bar.
 During her law degree, she studied Labour Law and was awarded the top mark in her year.
 This background means she is able to advise and act in matters involving more technical aspects of employment and labour law, including trade union disputes.
 She has acted in matters including claims for unfair dismissal, discrimination, and whistleblowing.
 She also has a special interest in non-standard working, including zero-hours contracts, nominal self-employment, forced labour and modern slavery.

-Kate has a particular interest in Court of Protection work, having previously worked for a charity specialising in human rights in mental health and capacity.
+Kate has a particular interest in Court of Protection work, having previously worked for the British Institute of Human Rights, a charity specialising in human rights in mental health and capacity.
 Her involvement in policy work surrounding the Mental Capacity (Amendment) Act has given her an understanding of both the DoLS regime and the new Liberty Protection Safeguards, and her work creating practical guides about the role of human rights in care and treatment has enabled her to communicate about the relevant law in an accessible way.
 She has gained relevant experience in the family court working with both local authorities and vulnerable clients.
 Kate is especially interested in cases involving young people, and is experienced in matters invoking the inherent jurisdiction of the High Court.
 She is a member of the Court of Protection Bar Association.

 Kate accepts instructions to act for families at inquests, where she is able to draw on her experience in the family courts in order to work empathetically and compassionately with the bereaved.
 She has a particular interest in Art.2 inquests, informed by her work for a national human rights charity prior to joining the Bar.
 Her inquests work is supported by her clinical negligence and PI practice, in which she has developed experience dealing with a range of medical and clinical expert evidence.